 Smith is the editor of Leaving The Rest: Gay Men On Alcoholism, Addiction, And Sobriety, available from Magnus/Riverdale Avenue Books.
 He has written for numerous publications, including dot429, Premiere, Movieline, OUT, POZ Magazine, NEXT and The Advocate.

-The author live in Tempe, AZ where he is pursuing a PhD at Arizona State University's School of Art, Media and Engineering.
+He lives in Tempe, AZ where he is pursuing a PhD at Arizona State University's School of Art, Media and Engineering.